Chathannoor Assembly constituency

-Chathannoor or Chathannur is a legislative assembly constituency in Kollam district of Kerala, India.
-As of the 2021 assembly elections, the current MLA is G. S. Jayalal of CPI.
+Chathannoor or Chathannur is the 126th legislative assembly constituency in the southwest of Kollam district in Kerala, India.
+Chathannoor Assembly constituency is a part of Kollam Lok Sabha Constituency, Kollam Taluk, Kottarakkara Taluk, Ithikkara Block Panchayat and the Kollam Revenue Division.
+It is one among the eleven assembly constituencies in the district.
+As of the 2026 Kerala Legislative Assembly election, the current MLA is B. B. Gopakumar of BJP.

 History

 The constituency was previously known as Paravur Assembly constituency.
 It was temporarily merged with Varkala Assembly constituency in 1957.
 Because of the merger, Varkala Assembly constituency became a two-member constituency during the legislative assembly election of 1957 and interim election of 1960.
 Later in 1967, the new constituency was carved out of Varkala and was named as Chathannoor Assembly constituency.
 The MLA office was shifted from Paravur to Chathannoor.
 In 1967, P. Ravindran of CPI became the first elected member from Chathannoor Assembly constituency.

-Structure
+Local self-governed segments

-As per the recent changes on Assembly constituency delimitations, Chathannoor Assembly constituency consists of Paravur municipal town and six neighbouring panchayaths including Chathannoor, Adichanalloor, Chirakkara, Poothakkulam, Kalluvathukkal, Pooyappally.
+Chathannoor Assembly constituency is composed of the following local self-governed segments.